rp1177/Miscellaneous/README.md

 # Miscellaneous
-Other side projects that I experiment and make to solve everyday problems
+Other side projects that I experiment with and make to solve everyday problems.